-That's why in the first letter to the Thessalonians, I think it's chapter 5 verse 8, Paul said: "Put on the helmet of the hope of salvation." in faith‑‑I just tried to dissect it for you.
+That's why in the first letter to the Thessalonians, I think it's chapter 5 verse 8, Paul said: "Put on the helmet of the hope of salvation."

-Now, saving it incorporates knowing the facts, agreeing with the facts, and that's why it's so important to believe the facts.
-It all begins there.
-And then desiring to make them personal, to appropriate the death of Christ on your behalf.
-Then coming to the point where you entrust all you are to Him, not just for the moment but forever ... turning from idols to God.
+Now, saving faith; I just tried to dissect it for you.
+It incorporates knowing the facts, agreeing with the facts, and that's why it's so important to believe the facts.
+It all begins there; and then desiring to make them personal, to appropriate the death of Christ on your behalf.
+Then coming to the point where you entrust all you are to Him, not just for the moment but forever, turning from idols to God.
 That's saving faith.

 Would you believe that that was my introduction to the message tonight?
 We ended where we ended last week, verse 3.
 Boy, this is good stuff.

 Now, that's the kind of faith Abraham had.
 He believed what God said.
 He heard what God said, he heard the facts.
-You go, this is what I'll do.
+You go; this is what I'll do.
 He agreed with those facts.
 He wanted to appropriate those facts so he entrusted everything to God and he did it in hope because he never saw the fulfillment.
 But he believed God to his dying day.
-So, he's a perfect illustration, isn't he, for saving faith.
-And verse 3 says, "It's that kind of faith that put to his account righteousness.
+So, he's a perfect illustration, isn't he, for saving faith?
+And verse 3 says it's that kind of faith that put to his account righteousness.
 Let's pray together.

 Before we dismiss, you need to ask yourself a question.
 Do you believe?
 Ask yourself that.
-And if the answer is yes then ask yourself what kind of faith?
+And if the answer is yes, then ask yourself what kind of faith?
 Saving faith?
 The right kind of faith?
 Or is it the cheap faith here today gone tomorrow?
 The shallow faith that misrepresents the facts?
 Or that doesn't fully entrust itself to the Lord Jesus Christ?
-You can miss saving faith by 1, missing the facts; 2, not really believing the facts, 3, by never really personalizing the facts; 4, by never really fully repenting and turning from sin to God affirming totally His Lordship, or by denying that eternal element of salvation which is an abandonment for time and eternity to Christ.
+You can miss saving faith by 1, missing the facts; 2, not really believing the facts; 3, by never really personalizing the facts; 4, by never really fully repenting and turning from sin to God affirming totally His lordship, or by denying that eternal element of your salvation which is an abandonment for time and eternity to Christ.
 If you can't define your faith in those terms, it is not saving faith.
-And so we call upon you to examine your heart and know the faith that saves, not that you will by that faith earn salvationas if God gave it for your merit but that by that faith you have reached out an empty hand to receive the gift.
+And so we call upon you to examine your heart and know the faith that saves, not that you will by that faith earn salvation, as if God gave it for your merit, but that by that faith you have reached out an empty hand to receive the gift.
 And that kind of faith will cause God to put in your account His righteousness and make you eternally right with God and regenerate and transform your life.
 That is salvation.
 You have nothing else to cling to but receiving the gift by believing.

 Father, we ask that Your Spirit would cause men's hearts, women's hearts to be turned in faith to Christ.
 Do that work even now for Jesus' sake.
 Amen.

-You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (https://www.gty.org/connect/copyright).
+You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).